nine-lives-later/go-xdelta/README.md

 ## Building

-> On Windows, the project requires the *xdelta-lib* native C++ library to be built into a DLL file, before it will work.
+> On Windows (with CGO disabled), the project requires the *xdelta-lib* native C++ library to be built into a DLL file, before it will work.
 See *Native Library* below for details.
 (This is not needed for macOS and Linux.)

 To build this project, simply run the following command: